-The grading system used in the high schools will be as follows:
+The grading system used will be as follows:

 Numeric Letter

 Grade Grade

 90 - 100 A

 87 - 89 B+

 80 - 86 В

 77 - 79 C+

 70 - 76 С

 67 - 69 D+

 60 - 66 D

 0 - 59 F

-Incomplete 1
+Incomplete I

-Please note: Letter grades displaying plus signs (+) shall be used in the calculation of the local (District) weighted grade point average for the purpose of determining class rank.
+Please note: Letter grades displaying plus signs (+) shall be used in the calculation of the local (District) weighted grade point average for the purpose of determining class rank in high school.
 Plus grades may not be used for meeting the graduation requirements, determining athletic eligibility, the Bright Futures Scholarship Program, Florida's State University System, or the NCAA Clearinghouse.

-Weighted Quality Points for Class Ranking
+Weighted Quality Points for High School Class Ranking